Intrinsic Heisenberg-type lower bounds on spacelike hypersurfaces in general relativity

-Taking square roots yields \eqref{eq:IHB}. $\square$ \\ \begin{remark}[Coordinate invariance and kinetic-energy window] The estimate is purely intrinsic to the Riemannian data \((B_{\Sigma}(p,r),h)\): neither coordinates nor the ambient foliation play any role in its formulation or proof.
-Combining \eqref{eq:VarDecomposition} with the exact decomposition \eqref{eq:VarE2} yields the kinetic-energy window
+\begin{remark} Coordinate invariance and kinetic-energy window.
+The estimate is purely intrinsic to the Riemannian data $(B_\Sigma(p, r), h)$: neither coordinates nor the ambient foliation play any role in its formulation or proof.
+The kinetic-energy window follows directly from \eqref{eq:VarDecomposition} and the exact decomposition \eqref{eq:VarE2}.
+On the one hand, \eqref{eq:VarDecomposition} reads